Brain injury poems: Karma speaks to my soul

 You are a queen, you are an artist,

 You are fearless, and you are hope

 Go away; here comes my mother.

 My Child, if you can bear the pain,

 Then, piss off!

 Tamar Raine lives with cerebral palsy, two cats, and soon, a dog.
-She is a prolific poet and artist.
+She is a prolific artist who has written numerous brain injury poems.
 She has cruised the online spaces starting with compu$erve starting in 1984.
 She is a lifelong activist for all kinds of causes.